p-sher4win/Algorithm-Visualizer/README.md

 ### License

 This project is currently not licensed.
 All rights reserved.
-You are not permitted to use, modify, or distribute this code without explicit permission from the author.
+You are not permitted to modify this code without explicit permission from the author.